UAE: Traffic stress hits residents 'stuck for hours' on roads; how to cope with it?

-'Prolonged exposure to traffic stress can increase cortisol and other stress hormones, leading to anxiety, depression, headaches, and even heart disease,' he warned
+'Prolonged exposure to traffic stress can increase cortisol and other stress hormones, leading to anxiety, depression, headaches, and even heart disease,' a clinical psychologist warned

 The daily grind of enduring heavy traffic is more than just an inconvenience; it has profound effects on mental health, often leading to heightened irritability, frustration, and even anger issues, residents and experts say.